tkortz/carla/README.md

 In order to reproduce the results in our paper, the following steps are necessary:
 1. Record the scenarios, or use our `.rec` files (see instructions [here](TODO)).
 2. Replay each scenario in the CARLA client to generate the ground-truth vehicle/pedestrian detections and RGB, depth, and semantic-segmentation images.
 Note that this step takes a long time.
-3. Post-process the ground-truth detections to filter out invisible agents.
+3. Post-process the images and detections from CARLA.
 4. (Optional) Process images to detect vehicles/pedestrians.
 5. Use our Tracking-by-Detection to track vehicles/pedestrians in each scenario for each history probability-mass function.
 6. Process the results to compute tracking metrics.